MEET THE STEWARDSHIP TEAM

 VALERIE MAIDA, Stewardship Officer

 Valerie started working with OSS in 2015.
 Originally from the Central Kootenay area, she has been in the Okanagan since 2008 when she started at UBC Okanagan to obtain her degree in Ecology and Evolutionary Biology.
 In addition to working with Stewardship, Valerie also works with the Okanagan Similkameen Conservation Alliance doing educational programming.
-Previously, she worked with the Osoyoos Desert Society and the Love Your Lakes program and has volunteered with the Burrowing Owl Conservation Society, Vaseux Lake Bid Observatory, and the SORCO Raptor Rehab Centre.
+Previously, she worked with the Osoyoos Desert Society and the Love Your Lakes program and has volunteered with the Burrowing Owl Conservation Society, Vaseux Lake Bird Observatory, and the SORCO Raptor Rehab Centre.

-Email valerie [at] osstewardship.ca
+Email: valerie [at] osstewardship.ca

 NORA the GOPHERSNAKE, Species Ambassador